ZzRanger/Thermometer/README.md

 ## Purpose & Function

 This thermometer was made for the Science Olympiad event Detector Building.
 This repo contains code that finds the temperature of the thermometer probe and calibrates the thermometer to a reference thermometer.
-A picture of the electrical circuit can be found below.

 ## Parts Used